Updated November 9, 2020 at 3 pm MT.

 - Closes children’s playgrounds and limits access to outdoor sports courts and fields to individuals and members of the same household.
 Residents are asked to be responsible while spending time outside by always maintaining six feet from other people outside of their household.
 People should not congregate at trailheads or other outdoor spaces.

 - Requires businesses to actively enforce social distancing practices and exclude ill employees from working; social distancing should include at least six feet between all people in the establishment, and workers symptomatic with respiratory illness or fever must not be present under any circumstances.

 This Public Health Order is in effect from April 1 at 11:59 pm-May 1.
 You can read the entirety of the Order here.

 Updated March 30, 2020 at 10:30 am MDT

 Antelope Island State Park is currently open only to residents of Davis County per Governor Gary R. Herbert’s “Stay Safe, Stay Home” Directive.
 The Visitor Center and buildings at Fielding Garr Ranch are closed.
 The park, trails, wildlife viewing areas, and grounds at the Ranch remain open to Davis County residents.

-We invite visitors and nonresidents to visit Antelope Isalnd State Park once it is safe to do so.
-In the meantime, you can learn more about Antleope Island here or by visiting Antelope Island’s offical website.
+We invite visitors and nonresidents to visit Antelope Island State Park once it is safe to do so.
+In the meantime, you can learn more about Antelope Island here or by visiting Antelope Island’s official website.

 Updated March 24, 2020 at 9:00 am MDT